stimulant/ampm/README.md

         "filename": "logs/server.log", // Path to the log file, relative to server.js.
         "maxsize": 1048576, // The max size of the log file before rolling over (1MB default) "json": false, // Whether to log in JSON format.
-        "level": "info" // The logging level to write: info, warning, error.
+        "level": "info" // The logging level to write: info, warn, error.
     },

     // Settings for the console logger.